Confidential Information Access (IT Security) Regulation 501

 |Effective Date:||February 17, 2011|

-This policy addresses the protection of records that include confidential and sensitive information that employees view or have access to during the course of employment or service with UNCSA.
+This regulation addresses the protection of records that include confidential and sensitive information that employees view or have access to during the course of employment or service with UNCSA.
 Records may be confidential and sensitive by virtue of the state personnel file privacy law (N.C.G.S. § 126-22 et seq.), the Family Educational Rights and Privacy Act (“FERPA”) (20 U.S.C. § 1232g), federal Privacy Act provisions governing social security numbers, the Health Insurance Portability and Accountability Act (“HIPAA”), the Gramm-Leach-Bliley Act, the Federal Trade Commission’s Red Flag Rules, other applicable state and federal laws, and UNCSA information technology/security policies and regulations.

 A. Employees may not disclose confidential information about computer passwords and identification characters, University employees, University students, or any personally identifiable financial or health or medical information unless authorized by law.